Jean-Noël Herlin: Education

 In 1946, Jean-Noël Herlin began school in Paris at the Collège Saint-Jean-de-Passy, Paris, from which he was expelled in 1949.
 In 1950 at the Cours La Cascade.
-Herlin attended the Collège (now Lycée Saint-Louis-de-Gonzague) from 1951-1959, where his curriculum included Greek and Latin.
+Herlin attended the Collège (now Lycée Saint-Louis-de-Gonzague) from 1951 to 1959, where his curriculum included Greek and Latin.
 He was expelled in May 1957, and returned to the school after an re-entrance exam in September of the same year.
 Herlin spent the fall of 1958 studying philosophy at the Philosophische Fakultät, University of Würzburg, Germany, auditing the lectures of Rudolph Berlinger.
 In the years 1959-1963 he studied law at the Faculté de Droit, University of Paris, France.

 Biography

-In February 1941, Herlin was sent with his grandmother, the family cook, and a nanny to Trébeurden, Brittany, France and came back to liberated Paris in the fall/winter of 1944-1945.
+In February 1941, Herlin was sent with his grandmother, the family cook, and a nanny to Trébeurden, Brittany, France and came back to liberated Paris in the fall/winter of 1944–1945.
 Herlin spent the spring of 1951 in Bonn, Germany.

 After several years of Law School at the University of Paris, he moved to New York City in December 1965, where he still resides.
 The following year, he began working at the Kraus-Thompson Organization Limited in Mamaroneck then Millwood, New York, to become book collection buyer until 1972.
 In 2014, Herlin won a lifetime achievement award as an archivist, from the Acker Awards for Achievement in the Avant Garde.

 J.N.
 Herlin Inc.

 In November 1972, Herlin founded J.N.
 Herlin, Inc., an antiquarian bookshop specializing in source material in 20th century visual and performing arts.

 J.N.
 Herlin, Inc.'s first location was in Greenwich Village, New York, at 32 Jones Street.
 It was vacated December 27 of that year, due to a major flood.
 J.N.
 Herlin, Inc. relocated to a 108 W. 28th Street, 2nd story loft, where it remained until 1980.
 In April of that year, he relocated again to a ground floor location at 68 Thompson Street in SoHo.

 Having cleared a 15-foot wall in his bookshop, J.N.
-Herlin, Inc. presented 16 exhibitions of paintings, sculptures and drawings by contemporary artists from 1984-1986.
+Herlin, Inc. presented 16 exhibitions of paintings, sculptures and drawings by contemporary artists from 1984 to 1986.
 The following year, Herlin closed his bookshop to work privately as an appraiser and devote a greater portion of his time to an archive work begun in 1973.